-During testing, samples from a test set $T \subseteq \mathbb{R}^{d}$ are input into $f$ to transform them to the output space.
-The transformed test samples are then ranked by an anomaly scoring function $S(f(T); f(R_N))$.
-Existing anomaly scoring functions score a datapoint based on its distance to the centre of the embedded training data.
-We found that assigning a test sample an anomaly score based on its distance to the nearest feature embedding in the Reference Set and its distance to the anchor gave optimal results.
-This function is shown in Equation \ref{eq4}.
+During testing, samples from a test set $T \subseteq \mathbb{R}^{d}$ are input into $f$ to transform them to the representation space.
+The transformed test samples are then ranked by an anomaly scoring function, $s$.
+Existing anomaly scoring functions score a test sample based on its distance to the centre of the normal class representation space.
+We found that assigning an anomaly score to test point, $t_i \in T$, based on the distance between $f(t_i)$ and the nearest representation in the Reference Set, $f(r) \in f(R_N)$, and the distance from $f(t_i)$ to the anchor, $f^*(r_a)$ gave optimal results (equation \ref{eq4}).